ddps-lab/LiveMigrate-Detector/README.md

 Various instance types, even a few hundred with unique CPU features, are offered by public cloud service providers.
 The CPU feature collector module gathers CPU features of unique instance types off-line to make a prompt decision about migratable instance types.
 In systems with X86 architecture, CPU features can be extracted using the CPUID instruction.

-**How to run?**
-Step 1: Deploy /cpu_feature_collector/get_cpuid/ to the instance and create an AMI.
-Step 2: Create a S3 bucket to upload the collected CPU feature data and modify /cpu_feature_collector/infrastructure/modules/EC2/ec2.tf (modify the user_data).
-Step 3: Update the AMI and key in /cpu_feature_collector/infrastructure/variables.tf.
-At this step, you can choose the desired region and availability zone.
-Step 4: Simply run it. cpu_feature_collector.py will automatically collect the CPUID.

-> If you want to collect data for specific instance types or update the list of instances, please modify the file /cpu_feature_collector/infrastructure/AWS x86 instances(us-west-2, 23.07.07).csv.

 ## Workload Instruction Analyzer

 The proposed system analyzes the operations of a workload with respect to the CPU features that the workload needs in a new host.
 To extract the CPU features, we propose two methods: the text-segment full scan and execution path tracking.
 These methods analyze the text section of the process memory, which contains all instructions and function calls from an executable binary file and the shared libraries that might be executed during the program runtime.
 For the extracted operations, the system applies the Intel X86 Encoder Decoder (XED), which can encode and decode details of X86 instructions, to identify the mapping of an instruction to a CPU feature.